hollohan/unWordle/README.md

 unWordle will provide a list of valid words to use based on the input provided.
 The process repeats and the list of options becomes refined.

-The strategy is based on elimination and a search with the following terms.
+The strategy is based on elimination and a few initial guesses:
 - myope
 - tunic
 - lards